spatialos/UnrealGDK/README.md

 Moreover, RPC invocations are intercepted by this layer and directed through appropriate class bindings where they turn into SpatialOS commands.

+Note that this class is responsible for dealing with the async nature of SpatialOS entity spawning.
+For example, it might not be possible to resolve an object property update or RPC parameter immediately if the entity that corresponds to the relevant actor has not been created by SpatialOS yet.
+There are mechanisms built into this layer that retry sending these operations upon resolving actor <-> entity associations.

 ### `USpatialInteropPipelineBlock`

 This file extends on the entity pipeline block concept that is present in our UnrealSDK.
 The main functionality here is maintaining a registry of `AActor` <-> SpatialOS entity associations.
 There are multiple scenarios for these associations, depending on who the original worker that spawns the actor is, the type of worker, and the type of actor.